lilyinstarlight/sonic-pi/BUILD-WINDOWS.md

   issue on GitHub and we'll try our best to assist you: https://github.com/sonic-pi-net/sonic-pi/issues
-* The current build on Windows is assumed to be a 64 bit build done with Visual Studio 2019 (Community edition is fine).
+* The current build on Windows is assumed to be a 64 bit build done with Visual Studio 2022 (Community edition is fine).
-* If you're attempting to build 32 bit binaries, there are equivalent 32-bit build scripts, but these are currently largely untested.

 ## 1. Installing Dependencies